More Team System Class Notes

 The fix for me was to restart Visual Studio.

 Team System Source Control Does NOT Support:

 In fact, it’s fairly difficult to delete anything once it gets into VSTS Source Control.

-Steve is an experienced software architect and trainer, focusing currently on ASP.NET Core and Domain-Driven Design.
+Steve is an experienced software architect and trainer, focusing on code quality and Domain-Driven Design with .NET.